 Colonel Shaw and his troops landed at Hilton Head on June 3.
 The next week, they were forced by Shaw’s superiors to participate in a particularly destructive raid on the town of Darien, Georgia.
 The colonel was furious: His troops had come South to fight for freedom and justice, he argued, not to destroy undefended towns with no military significance.
 He wrote to General George Strong and asked if the 54th might lead the next Union charge on the battlefield.

-Even as they fought to end slavery in the Confederacy, the African-American soldiers of the 54th were fighting against another injustice as well.
+Even as they fought to end slavery in the Confederacy, the African American soldiers of the 54th were fighting against another injustice as well.
 The U.S. Army paid black soldiers $10 a week; white soldiers got $3 more.
-To protest against this insult, the entire regiment–soldiers and officers alike–refused to accept their wages until black and white soldiers earned equal pay for equal work.
+To protest against the inequity, the entire regiment–soldiers and officers alike–refused to accept their wages until black and white soldiers earned equal pay for equal work.
 This did not happen until the war was almost over.

 On July 18, 1863, the 54th Massachusetts prepared to storm Fort Wagner, which guarded the Port of Charleston.
 At dusk, Shaw gathered 600 of his men on a narrow strip of sand just outside Wagner’s fortified walls and readied them for action.
 “I want you to prove yourselves,” he said.
 “The eyes of thousands will look on what you do tonight.”